 If you're interested in more advice particularly tailored to you and your application, then you should check out EssayEdge and its crew of expert essay editors today!

-Speak to why you want to get in
+Speak to why you want to join the program

-Lastly, you should use this section of your personal statement to tell the reader about any current projects or undertakings that will further enhance your qualifications for graduate study.
-This is particularly applicable for applicants who are currently finishing up undergraduate studies or some other job/research project.
-Let the reader know what you’re working on and how it will further increase your knowledge base or experience level.
+Additionally, use your personal statement to tell the reader about any current projects or undertakings that will further enhance your qualifications for graduate study.
+This is particularly applicable if you are currently finishing up undergraduate studies or some other job/research project.
+Let the reader know what you're working on and how it will further increase your knowledge base or experience level.
 Be specific and tell the admissions officers what skills you are gaining in your current projects and make direct connections between those and the skills needed to make a contribution in the classroom or to research groups.